ProfLehman/cs216_spring_2026/topics/exam1/review_problems.md

 Review text ch1 to ch6, sample code on GitHub, and program assignments.

-You may use a 1 page front/back help guide
+You may use a 1 page front/back help guide (any notes you want to make on 8.5" x 11" (or A4) paper front and back)

 Exam will be paper format with questions similiar to samples shown.

-Questions will include following Topics
+Questions will include following **Topics**

 **Planning and Documentation**
 - purpose and benefits of IPO, sample calculations